webplatform/docs/tutorials/canvas_notearsgame/index.md

    }
  };

-For now, we're using a simple colored rectangle to represent the player.
+At the moment, we're using a simple colored rectangle to represent the player.
 When we draw the game, we'll clear the canvas and draw the player.

  function draw() {